neoeny152/ninja-lapsish/README.md

 * **Intelligent Safety Checks**: Before disabling the built-in admin, the script checks for any running processes or scheduled tasks using the account.
     * **Automated Remediation**: If it finds the common "OneDrive Reporting Task," it automatically reassigns it to the `SYSTEM` account to resolve the conflict.
     * **Failsafe**: For any other conflicting tasks or processes, it logs a detailed warning and skips the disable step to prevent outages.
+* **Server OS Safety Check**: By default, the script will not run on Windows Server operating systems.
+This can be overridden with a configuration variable, preventing accidental changes on critical servers.
 * **LAPS-Style Password Rotation**: Automatically rotates the managed admin's password only when its age exceeds a configurable threshold (e.g., 30 days).
 * **Secure Credential Storage**: Securely stores the managed admin password in a **Secure** NinjaOne custom field using the agent's built-in tools.
 * **Robust Logging**: Creates detailed, timestamped log files in `C:\admin` for easy troubleshooting, with automatic cleanup of old logs.